sampsyo/cs6120/content/blog/2023-12-11-jitnic/index.md

   In this case, it must be sent to the compiler on the host CPU to be traced.
   The JIT compiler will trace the program, generating the path condition – a set of conditions on the packet header for a packet to take the same path in the program– along with the trace itself.
 The CPU does not need to send the packet back to the NIC, as it can execute the XDP action itself.
 Finally, the CPU installs the path condition and trace into the trace cache, ejecting an element, using any preferred cache replacement policy, if necessary.

 For this project, we focus on the compiler and implement the “hardware” NIC as an eBPF simulator.
 For this reason, we do not go into detail about the hardware implementation of certain features.
-Our system is built in ~1400 of Ocaml code, along with some tools for parsing out the eBPF byte code of an object file and turning PCAP (packet capture) files into byte streams.
+Our system is built in ~1400 of OCaml code, along with some tools for parsing out the eBPF byte code of an object file and turning PCAP (packet capture) files into byte streams.
 There are also about ~450 lines of an experimental Rust implementation that is now defunct.

 We are actively working on different memory consistency models – sharing memory between a smartNIC and CPU gets very complicated, but for the sake of the system we implemented for this class, we assume the programs are stateless and there are no memory reads/writes outside of the input packet data.
 This also removes the problem of having memory reads in path conditions for memory locations that are also written to (you can quickly see how complicated this would get…).

 ## Case study: Ipv6 Filter

 The following C code is an XDP program that filters all non-ipv6 traffic.
 This will call the XDP_DROP action on any packets that do not match the ipv6 protocol in their ethernet header.
-Any ipv6 packets, or malformed packets that do not pass the bounds check will be passed onto the linux kernel networking stack.
+Any ipv6 packets, or malformed packets that do not pass the bounds check will be passed onto the Linux kernel networking stack.
 ```C
 int xdp_ipv6_filter_program(struct xdp_md *ctx)
 {